venkatshs/Metacrafters_clone_Dapp/README.md

 # Metacrafters_clone_Dapp

-This is a simple application in which we can join the challenges(i.eCourses) and also can submit the quests after completing them.I have used react for the frontend part
+This is a simple application in which we can join the challenges(i.eCourses) and also can submit the Courses after completing them.I have used react for the frontend part

 ## Installation